zowe/zowe-cli/docs/How_config_files_are_merged.md

   - C:\Users\YourUserName\.zowe\zowe.config.json
 ```

 The following command will list the set of configuration files that are in effect for the directory in which you run this command.
-After running the command, you see how many (and which) files you must inspect to find a property value that you are inadvertently using.
+After running the command, you see how many (and which) files you must inspect to find a property value that you might be inadvertently using.

 ```
 zowe config list --locations --root